 - Preheat oven to 400 degrees F. Line a large rimmed baking sheet with parchment paper or foil for easy clean up.

-- Make the meatballs: In a large bowl combine all the ingredients for the meatballs.
+- Make the meatball mixture: In a large bowl combine all the ingredients for the meatballs.
 Use your hands or a rubber spatula to gently mix until just combined.
-Do NOT overmix.
+Do NOT over-mix the meatballs.

 - Form the meatballs: Using wet hands to prevent sticking, roll the mixture into golf ball-sized meatballs (about 2 tablespoons of the mixture for each).
 If the mixture is too wet, add 1 tablespoon of panko, at a time, to the mix until it is easier to shape.
 Transfer meatballs to prepared baking sheet.

-- Bake for 18-22 minutes, or until lightly browned and meatballs are cooked through.
+- Bake Meatballs: for 18-22 minutes, or until lightly browned and meatballs are cooked through.